6 ChatGPT Cover Letter Tips & Tricks To Help You Get Hired Faster

 With so much at stake, you must keep this section short and sweet, highlighting what you can do and why you're the best fit for the job.

-While you should keep your cover letter 90% focused on the client and their needs, the "Save the Day" section is the 10% of the cover letter where you can talk about YOUR superpowers.
+While you should keep your personalized cover letter 90% focused on the client and their needs, the "Save the Day" section is the 10% of the cover letter writing where you can talk about YOUR superpowers.

 So, let's get down to business.
 What can you do to save the day for this client?
 What's your unique skillet?